Thank you for subscribing

 The Melbourne Symphony Orchestra (MSO) has another spectacular year of performances to add to your music roster.

-Whether it's taking the family to a Classic Kids session, watching your favourite film set to live music, or following the string instrument events throughout the season, there's an event for all music lovers, classical or otherwise, throughout the season.
+Whether it's taking the family to a Classic Kids or Jams for Juniors session, watching your favourite film set to live music, or following the major orchestral events throughout the season, there's an event for all music lovers, classical or otherwise, throughout the season.

-The Music of Joe Hisashi (6 - 8 November 2025) will be a sell-out event, so get your tickets booked soon.
-Hisashi has composed more than 100 works for the screen and concert hall, including the Studio Ghibli classics My Neighbour Totoro, Howl's Moving Castle, Kiki’s Delivery Service and Spirited Away.
+• The Music of Joe Hisashi (6 - 8 November 2025) - Studio Ghibli classics like My Neighbour Totoro, Howl's Moving Castle, Kiki’s Delivery Service and Spirited Away.

 RACV Members can save 10 per cent on a range of MSO tickets.